Bristlecone Pine Forest

 As with all the rides in Bestrides situated along Hwy 395, I encourage you to read the “Eastern Sierra” section of our By Regions page, to put this ride in context.

 This is a huge ride, bigger than anything I could do in one go.
-It’s easy to break into two rides, either one of which is a major ride by itself.
+It’s easy to break into two rides, either one of which is a major effort by itself.
 If you do it all, I’m willing to bet it will be the hardest 46-mile ride you ever do in your life.
 It has a ton of climbing, made much harder by the elevation, which tops out at 10,000 ft.
-Even though I haven’t done it, I think it’s the best ride in the Eastern Sierra, for a number of reasons:
+I think it’s the best ride in the Eastern Sierra, for a number of reasons:

 1) It has the most interesting road contour.
 The other big climbs around Hwy 395 are typically straight roads with monotonously unvaried pitch—this one climbs and drops and serpentines back and forth.